 General Questions What is Computer-Based Testing (CBT)?

 APICS will deliver its exams exclusively in computer-based testing (CBT) format and standardize registration and testing procedures around the globe.
-What is the role of Prometric and Pearson VUE in the certification process?
+What is the role of Pearson VUE in the certification process?

-Prometric and Pearson VUE are the test vendors with which APICS has contracted to deliver APICS exams.
-Prometric is authorized to deliver exams outside North America; Pearson VUE is authorized to deliver APICS exams in North America.
+Pearson VUE is the test vendor with which APICS has contracted to deliver APICS exams.
 When are APICS exams available?

 CPIM exams in North America are available year-round.
 CPIM exams outside North America and CSCP exams worldwide are available during specific testing windows.
 The testing windows for each program and region can be found in the examination procedures bulletins.
 What is an Authorization to Test (ATT)?

 Starting November 1, 2013, you will need an Authorization to Test (ATT) to schedule an APICS exam.
-ATTs are required whether you are scheduling an exam at a Pearson VUE or Prometric test center.
+ATTs are required whether you are scheduling an exam at a Pearson VUE test center.
 To obtain an ATT, please go to apics.org/att

 and complete the Request an ATT Form.
 How long is my ATT valid?

 A testing window is a specific timeframe that an APICS exam is offered.
 The APICS CPIM exams are available year-round in North America and during testing windows outside North America.
 The APICS CSCP exam is available during testing windows throughout the world.
 Is there a fee for switching to another testing window?
 If you are a CSCP candidate testing anywhere in the world or a CPIM candidate testing outside North America, the ATT is valid for the testing window you selected when completing the ATT Request Form.
 However, you have the option to update the original ATT and select another window that starts on or before the authorization expiration date at no additional cost.
 After the authorization expiration date, you will need to request a new ATT and pay the new fee.
 All requests for a new testing window must be made prior to the end of the currently selected testing window.